Raum12/path-finding/README.md

-# path-finding
+# Path Finding
-Contains A* algorithm and Dijkstra's algorithm implementations
+Contains A* algorithm and Dijkstra's algorithm implementations in both text maze format and mms format (source: micromouse online)